Optimize Project Flow: Make projects go faster by slowing down!

 Most of what I know about the theory of constraints I learned from Mike Hannan.
 Mike is a real thought-leader on applying theory of constraints to project delivery.
 It’s not unusual for Mike’s customers to double, triple or even quadruple their project throughput.

 We recently had Mike do a quick webinar outlining the key concepts and it’s a cracker.
-You can watch the full webinar below or watch this section below to get the “concentrated version”.
+You can watch the full webinar at the bottom of this blog, or watch the short video below to get the “concentrated version”.

 The key point is that the flow of anything - projects, water, oxygen in the body when running – is limited by the bottlenecks in the system.
 If you try to exceed the capacity of that bottleneck, you actually slow down.